 The 1909-S VDB Lincoln Cent

 To non-collectors, “1909-S VDB” is just a bunch of jumbled letters after a date.
 But to a coin collector, this coin is the holy grail of Lincoln Cents.
 It is the key date and the most coveted of all non-error Lincoln Cents.
-So, what makes this coin so special?

 The Lincoln Cent

 To celebrate the 100th anniversary of Abraham Lincoln’s birth, 1909 marked the first year the Lincoln Cent was struck.
 Prior to the Lincoln Cent, the Indian Head Cent was minted between 1859 and 1909.
-As President Theodore Roosevelt’s term was coming to an end, he engaged noted sculptor Augustus Saint-Gaudens to submit designs for the cent and the four Gold coins minted at the time ($2.50, $5, $10 and $20).
+As President Theodore Roosevelt’s term was coming to an end, he engaged noted sculptor Augustus Saint-Gaudens to submit designs for the cent and the four gold coins minted at the time ($2.50, $5, $10 and $20).
 Saint-Gaudens worked tirelessly on perfecting his proposed designs.
-While two of his Gold coin designs were ultimately accepted, he never had an opportunity to submit a design for the cent as he died in August 1907.
+While two of his gold coin designs were ultimately accepted, he never had an opportunity to submit a design for the cent as he died in August 1907.

 Design of the Lincoln Cent